How to Care for Your Dental Implants in Hilliard, OH

 Frequently Asked Questions

-How often should I visit the dentist after getting dental implants?
+How often should I see my dentist in Columbus after getting dental implants?

-Can I continue to use my regular toothbrush and toothpaste on my dental implants?
+Can I use my regular toothbrush and toothpaste on dental implants?

-What’s the best toothpaste for a dental implant?
+What’s the best toothpaste for dental implants available in the Columbus area stores?

 Your Dental Implants Can Last a Lifetime at Fishinger Dental